 The HR Manager will serve as a trusted advisor to the CEO and others on the management team, so it’s important to take your time seeking out the right person and to choose a financial arrangement that works for you.
 If you are not ready to hire a full-time HR Manager, then an attractive option is to hire a fractional-time outsourced HR Manager.

-At Aspire HR Consulting, we provide a full range of HR services, including acting as your outsourced but “in-house” HR Manager, providing professional HR for a reasonable fee.
+At Aspire HR Consulting, we provide a full range of HR services, including acting as your outsourced but “in-house” HR Manager, providing professional HR for a fraction of the cost of a full time manager.
 We think that you will indeed be happier with an HR Manager.
 Please contact us directly to discuss your needs.